UCHealth Denies Kidney Transplant To Unvaccinated Woman & Donor

 UCHealth and transplant centers across the nation have requirements in place to protect surgical patients.
 For example, patients can be required to receive other vaccinations like hepatitis B and MMR, and even make lifestyle changes.
 UCHealth says these requirements increase the likelihood that a transplant will be successful and the patient will avoid rejection.

 “Here I am, willing to be a direct donor to her.
 It does not affect any other patient on the transplant list,” said Fougner.
-“How can I sit here and allow them to murder my friend when I’ve got a perfectly good kidney and can save her life?”MORE NEWS: Peyton Green Arrested In Connection To Newborn's Murder In Highlands Ranch
+“How can I sit here and allow them to murder my friend when I’ve got a perfectly good kidney and can save her life?”MORE NEWS: Aurora Public Schools Joins Others In Offering Free COVID Testing For Students

 The women haven’t been able to find a hospital in Colorado that will do the transplant while they’re unvaccinated.
 They’re now looking at other states.